Is the 1968 Franco-Algerian Agreement on the verge of being scrapped?

 [More than 85,000 readers rely on The Conversation’s newsletters to better understand the world’s major issues.
 Subscribe today]

-A legally unsound complaint
+A legally flawed complaint

 However, it does contain Article 12, which establishes a joint Franco-Algerian commission.
 This commission is responsible for monitoring the implementation of the Agreement and resolving any difficulties that arise.
-The negotiators intended for all such difficulties to be resolved by this commission.
+The negotiators intended for all difficulties to be resolved by this commission.
 The termination clause was therefore deliberately omitted.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.